 Indeed, try not to be too judgmental when Ministers' politics do not agree with your own.
 Political analysts since Plato have recognised that no human society can be simultaneously fair, free and equal.
 If it is fair, people who work harder will accumulate more wealth.
 If it is free, those people will give that wealth to their children.
 But then it cannot be equal, for some people will inherit wealth that they did not earn.
 Our individual politics are defined by our choice as to which of these ideals should yield - which will of course be influenced by how much we stand to inherit.

 Remember, too, that politicians need to be re-elected and - to this end - must sometimes take what both they and you will know to be otherwise illogical decisions.
-One Irish official summarised it very well when she said that 'Politicians pay attention to fisheries.
+They need to show they are tackling a public concern and they seldom have time for you to turn your findings into a series of clinical trials and a systematic review.
+They need you to draw the best conclusion you can from whatever findings you have.
+We talk about evidence-based policy, but the reality is that governments are run on the reasonable inference.
+One Irish official summarised another aspect of the need to be re-elected very well when she said that 'Politicians pay attention to fisheries.
 It's emotive.
 Everybody likes fisherman.
 It's a hard, dangerous job.
 Politicians will never attack people who appear as characters in children's books.
 Fisherman and postman are the good guys.'

-Equally, there are regular attempts to get Ministers to introduce better inheritance and property tax systems.
+There are for example regular attempts to get Ministers to introduce better inheritance and property tax systems.
 But as Dan Turnbull pithily put it: "Every Treasury official of the past 25 years knew this made economic sense.
 Every Chancellor knew it did not make political sense."

 Indeed, I suspect that most politicians know what needs to be done – at least in the ‘wicked areas’ such as the environment, tax, foreign policy, pensions, drugs.
 But they just don’t know how to get re-elected after doing it.
 They know that many voters feels that the political elites have for too long been making decisions without reference to the public, and argue that Whitehall needs to work much harder to involve citizens in decision-making.
 You need to factor this into your advice.